 √SAK root. “draw, pull”

-This root, with the gloss “draw, pull”, appears only as part of an alternate derivation of Q. úsahtië “inducement to do wrong, *temptation” (VT43/23), which is elsewhere given as a derivative of √THAG “press” (VT43/22).
+The root appeared as √SAK “draw, pull” in notes associated with Quenya prayers from the 1950s as part of an alternate derivation of Q. úsahtië “inducement to do wrong, *temptation” (VT43/23); elsewhere this word was given as a derivative of √THAG “press” (VT43/22).
 The Sindarin cognate úthaes (VT44/30) is hard to explain as a derivative of √SAK, so it is likely that this was only a transient idea, especially since Tolkien indicates that the older form of the verb sahta- “to induce” was †þahta- (VT43/23).

-Neo-Primitive: For Neo-Eldarin writing, it is probably better to ignore this root and assume its derivatives are from √THAG.
-For the senses “draw” and “pull” use derivatives of the roots √LUK or ᴹ√TUK instead.
-In place of ᴱ√SAKA, it is probably better to use derivatives of √KETH “examine, *seek”.
+Neo-Eldarin: For Neo-Eldarin writing, it is probably better to ignore this root and assume its later derivatives are from √THAG.
+For the senses “draw” and “pull” I recommend using the roots √LUK or ᴹ√TUK instead.
+In place of ᴱ√SAKA “*search”, it is probably better to use derivatives of √KETH “examine, *seek”.

 Reference ✧ VT43/23 ✧ saka “draw, pull”